Munich Security Conference: 2025

-U.S. Vice President JD Vance criticised the organisers of the Munich Security Conference for having "banned lawmakers representing populist parties on both the left and the right from participating in these conversations" in a speech at the conference, adding that "we don’t have to agree with everything or anything that people say.
+U.S. Vice President JD Vance criticised the organisers of the Munich Security Conference for having "banned lawmakers representing populist parties on both the left and the right from participating in these conversations" in a speech at the conference, adding that "we don't have to agree with everything or anything that people say.
 But when political leaders represent an important constituency, it is incumbent upon us to at least participate in dialogue with them".
 His remarks that free speech in Europe was "in retreat" faced pushback from some European officials, such as Chancellor Olaf Scholz, Opposition Leader and future Chancellor Friedrich Merz, Vice Chancellor Robert Habeck, and Minister for Foreign Annalena Baerbock, collectively representing three political parties.
 Marie-Agnes Strack-Zimmermann of the centre-right Free Democratic Party called Vance's speech a "bizarre intellectual bottom".

-Key conclusions from the conference included the need for NATO’s European members to significantly increase their defense spending and take on the primary responsibility for military funding for Ukraine, rather than relying on the U.S. Additionally, the U.S. and Russia aim to negotiate a deal to end the war in Ukraine.
+Key conclusions from the conference included the need for NATO's European members to significantly increase their defense spending and take on the primary responsibility for military funding for Ukraine, rather than relying on the U.S. Additionally, the U.S. and Russia aim to negotiate a deal to end the war in Ukraine.

 2026

+Under the motto of the 2026 Munich Security Report, "Under Destruction", the 62nd Munich Security Conference took place from 13 to 15 February 2026.
+The topics discussed included global security policy, the war in Ukraine, transatlantic relations, cutting-edge technology, the future of artificial intelligence, as well as energy supply and climate security.

+Considerable attention was given to the opening speech by German Chancellor Friedrich Merz, who distanced himself from the United States.
+The speech by US Secretary of State Marco Rubio also attracted widespread attention and stood in contrast to US Vice President JD Vance's disruptive address a year earlier.
+Rubio emphasized the historical and cultural ties between the United States and Europe, prompting a standing ovation.

+2027

-The 62nd Munich Security Conference is scheduled to take place from 13 to 15 February 2026.
+The 63rd Munich Security Conference is scheduled to take place from 12 to 14 February 2027.